- The DSA Woodshed

 Approach

-Backtracking with a visited set.
-At each position, try every unused element, mark it used, recurse, then unmark.
+permutations: backtracking with a visited set.
+At each position, try every unused element, mark it used, recurse, then unmark. permutations_itertools is the stdlib alternate using itertools.permutations.

 When to Use